Cybersecurity: disaster recovery planning

 Getting started on planning for disaster: a how-to guide

 Traditional security tools—conventional user authentication, firewalls, antivirus products—struggle to keep pace with rapidly evolving threats and cyber attack tactics.
-Most concerning of all, two in five small businesses don’t practice regular data backups, meaning they have no choice but to pay data ransomers and face the full costs of data loss.
+Most concerning of all, two in five small businesses don’t have a data loss protection solution, meaning they have no choice but to pay data ransomers and face the full costs of data loss.